Summer Programs for High School Students Who Learn Differently

 To be accepted into the program, students must be between 16 and 18 years of age, have completed their sophomore year of high school and be returning to high school in the fall.

-NEW in 2013 - Social Pragmatics Track: This track, which will run alongside the existing High School Program, is specially designed for students on the spectrum who have strong academic potential but struggle with social pragmatics.
+Social Pragmatics Track (Putney Campus only): This track, which will run alongside the existing High School Program, is specially designed for students who have strong academic potential but struggle with social pragmatics.
 It will focus on helping participants increase their potential for successful social connections while developing stronger academic routines.
 Students will learn and practice techniques and strategies that will allow them to better manage a variety of social environments.
 The track will also provide academic stimulation with social cognition embedded throughout the curriculum.

-Students will share many activities and classes with the traditional High School Program, but they will also have some special programming aimed at their needs and interests.
+Students in the Social Pragmatics Track will share many activities and classes with the traditional High School Program, but they will also have some special programming aimed at their needs and interests.
 In particular, this track will feature a more intensive on-campus orientation, separate residential setting and a high faculty/staff ratio.

 The objectives of this specialized track are to assist students to: